 The hottest trend in 2021 isn’t some fad on social media or a creative new baking recipe, it’s quitting your job, and it’s taken the U.S. workforce by storm.

 20 million U.S. workers left their jobs between April and August this year, according to the latest federal BLS data.
 That’s 60% higher than resignations during the same period last year, and the highest rate of resignations since 2000.
-While these numbers show a massive shift in the labor market, there is a possibility the intent to leave is even higher.
+While these numbers show a massive shift in the labor market, known as the “Great Resignation“, there is a possibility the intent to leave is even higher.
 A recent Gallup survey found that 48% of the working population in the United States is actively job searching, highlighting the potential risk for employers who aren’t actively paying attention to their workforce.

 With all this dire news, employers need to be equipped with the right tools to prevent their highest-performing employees from exiting.
 What we’ve uncovered through our own data analysis is that there are some very specific trends forming in resignations that employers need to pay attention to, particularly when it comes to who might be most at risk.